 (4) Enter your L2TP Pool range which will assign to the client after established VPN tunnel. (the pool range can’t overlap to any interface IP subnet)

 (5) After everything is done, you can review your L2TP setting summary and save

 After setup these configurations on USG and your AD server.
-Then after client established L2TP VPN tunnel by AD account, USG will send “Two-factor Authentication” mail to client.
-The traffic will work after client click authorized button in mail.
+After the client established an L2TP VPN tunnel by AD account, USG will send “Two-factor Authentication” mail to the client.
+The traffic will work after the client click authorized button in the mail.